What Is It?

 In a 4-week dermal toxicity/phototoxicity study, product formulations containing up to 5% Glyceryl Oleate produced slight reversible dermal irritation.
 Minimal to moderate eye irritation was produced by undiluted Glyceryl Oleate.
 Long term oral exposure to large doses of Glyceryl Oleate was not clearly associated with tumor formation.
 Irritation, sensitization or phototoxic effects were not observed in humans exposed to formulations containing Glyceryl Oleate.
 Based on the information included in the report, the CIR Expert Panel concluded that Glyceryl Oleate was safe as a cosmetic ingredient.

-When derived from plant sources, Glyceryl Oleate may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.
+When derived from plant sources, Glyceryl Oleate may be used in cosmetics and personal care products marketed in Europe according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
+Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..
 Ingredients of animal origin must comply with the European Union animal by-products regulations.

 The Joint FAO/WHO Expert Committee on Food Additives has not restricted the daily intake of Glyceryl Oleate in food.
-No safety concern was identified at current levels of intake when used as a flavoring agent.http://www.inchem.org/documents/jecfa/jeceval/jec_932.htm
+No safety concern was identified at current levels of intake when used as a Ingredients that impart a flavor or a taste to a product..

 Find out more about the regulation of Food Additives by the Food and Drug Administration